thelibrary12g/theproject/README.md

 # theproject

-Becomeing a Conversational Interaction Engineer with a Self Designed Curriculum
+Becoming a Conversational Interaction Engineer with a Self Designed Curriculum

 Program Duration: December 27, 2024 – December 18, 2026